nominetresearch/microbit-networking-book-python/battleship/battleship.md

 !!! attention "Exercise 2"
 	Imagine a variant when it takes 3 hits to sink a ship instead of 1 hit.
 How would your program change?
 Do you need to make changes on the sender side or the receiver side?
 How similar is this to using default retransmissions in [Handling errors: Retransmissions](../retransmissions/retransmissions.md)?

+!!! attention "Exercise 3"
+	Another variation makes your ships use experimental missiles which have a high chance of exploding midair.
+If this happens you won't know whether your shot was going to hit or miss once it landed.
+Firing multiple shots (retransmissions) at the same coordinate will hopefully allow at least 1 missile to land.
+Have a go at designing and programming this yourself, you'll need to create a function that sends multiple shot messages  with each one having a chance of failing.
+You could use the top-middle led as a way of showing that all the shots you fired failed to land.
+Experiment with different chances of failure and with different amounts of missiles fired.

 Problems
 --------